 Hyderabad is the capital of Andhra Pradesh, India, which is the city of Love and Joy!
-Hyderabad city has lot of Charm, and the people who live here have an Intrinsic Goodness in them that touches one and all.
-Hyderabad is renowned for Hospitality, Hyderabadi Biryani and Irani Chai.
+Hyderabad city has a lot of Charm, and the people who live here have an Intrinsic Goodness in them that touches one and all.
+Hyderabad is renowned for Hospitality, Hyderabadi Biryani, and Irani Chai.

 Hyderabad is a bustling 400-year-old metropolis with an urban population of 4.2 million people approximately.
 Hyderabad is located on the Deccan Plateau and the Musi River, 650m above sea level.
 Hills, tanks, forests, and rock formations dominate the physiography of Hyderabad.

 The history of Hyderabad begins with the establishment of the Qutub Shahi dynasty.
 Quli Qutub Shah seized the reins of power from the Bahamani kingdom in 1512 and established the fortress city of Golconda.
-Inadequacy of water, and frequent epidemics of plaque and cholera persuaded Mohammad, the fifth Quli Qutub Shahi ruler to venture outward to establish the new city with the.
+Inadequacy of water and frequent epidemics of plague and cholera persuaded Mohammad, the fifth Quli Qutub Shahi ruler to venture outward to establish the new city with the.

 Hyderabad once again became a major capital city, ruled by successive Nizams of the Asaf Jah dynasty until the state was merged into the Indian Union in 1948.